Names of the American Civil War: War Between the States

 The term "War Between the States" was rarely used during the war but became prevalent afterward among proponents of the "Lost Cause" interpretation of the war.

-The Confederate government avoided the term "civil war," which assumes both combatants to be part of a single country, and so referred to it in official documents as the "War between the Confederate States of America and the United States of America."
-European diplomacy produced a similar formula for avoiding the phrase "civil war."
-Queen Victoria's proclamation of British neutrality referred to "hostilities... between the Government of the United States of America and certain States styling themselves the Confederate States of America."
+The Confederate government avoided the term "civil war", which assumes both combatants to be part of a single country, and so referred to it in official documents as the "War between the Confederate States of America and the United States of America".
+European diplomacy produced a similar formula for avoiding the phrase "civil war".
+Queen Victoria's proclamation of British neutrality referred to "hostilities ... between the Government of the United States of America and certain States styling themselves the Confederate States of America".

-After the war, the memoirs of former Confederate officials and veterans (Joseph E. Johnston, Raphael Semmes, and especially Alexander Stephens) commonly used the term "War Between the States."
+After the war, the memoirs of former Confederate officials and veterans (Joseph E. Johnston, Raphael Semmes, and especially Alexander Stephens) commonly used the term "War Between the States".
 In 1898, the United Confederate Veterans formally endorsed the name.
 In the early 20th century, the United Daughters of the Confederacy (UDC) led a campaign to promote the term "War Between the States" in the media and public schools.
 UDC efforts to convince the US Congress to adopt the term began in 1913 but were unsuccessful.
 Congress has never adopted an official name for the war.
 The name "War Between the States" is inscribed on the USMC War Memorial at Arlington National Cemetery.
 The name was personally ordered by Lemuel C. Shepherd Jr., the 20th Commandant of the Marine Corps.

-Franklin D. Roosevelt referred to the Civil War as "the four-year War Between the States."
+Franklin D. Roosevelt referred to the Civil War as "the four-year War Between the States".
 References to the "War Between the States" appear occasionally in federal and state court documents, including in Justice Harry Blackmun's landmark opinion in Roe v.
 Wade.
 Their usage demonstrates the generality of the term's use.
 Roosevelt was born and raised in New York State, and Blackmun was born in southern Illinois but grew up in St. Paul, Minnesota.

 The names "Civil War" and "War Between the States" have been used jointly in some formal contexts.
-For example, to mark the war's centenary in the 1960s, the State of Georgia created the "Georgia Civil War Centennial Commission Commemorating the War Between the States."
+For example, to mark the war's centenary in the 1960s, the State of Georgia created the "Georgia Civil War Centennial Commission Commemorating the War Between the States".
 In 1994, the US Postal Service issued a series of commemorative stamps, "The Civil War: The War Between the States".

-Historical terms in United States
+Historical terms in the United States

-War of the Rebellion
+War of the Rebellion/Slaveholders' Rebellion

-During and immediately after the war, US officials, Southern Unionists, and pro-Union writers often referred to Confederates as "Rebels."
-The earliest histories published in the northern states commonly refer to the war as "the Great Rebellion" or "the War of the Rebellion," as do many war monuments, hence the nicknames Johnny Reb (and Billy Yank) for the participants.
+During and immediately after the war, US officials, Southern Unionists, and pro-Union writers often referred to Confederates as "Rebels".
+The earliest histories published in the northern states commonly refer to the war as "the Great Rebellion" or "the War of the Rebellion", as do many war monuments, hence the nicknames Johnny Reb (and Billy Yank) for the participants.

-Frederick Douglass delivered a speech entitled "The Slaveholders' Rebellion" on 4 July 1862 in Himrod, New York, and John Harvey wrote The slaveholders' rebellion, and the downfall of slavery in America in 1865.
+Frederick Douglass delivered a speech entitled "The Slaveholders' Rebellion" on July 4, 1862, in Himrod, New York, and John Harvey wrote The slaveholders' rebellion, and the downfall of slavery in America in 1865.